'He was there at the beginning': Celebrities share their memories of Little Richard

-Richard passed away in his Nashville home Saturday at the age of 87.
-He was a Macon native.
+Little Richard passed away in his home in Tullahoma, Tennessee at the age of 87.
+His full name was Richard Wayne Penniman.

-Spike Lee honored his memory by posting a commercial he directed starring Richard and Michael Jordan in 1991 on Twitter.
+Long-time friend Jerry Lee Lewis remembered his friend by posting pictures on Facebook of the two of them over the years.

-"Rest in peace to one of the true creators of Rock and Roll," Lee wrote.
+“He will live on always in my heart with his amazing talent and his friendship.
+He was one of a kind and I will miss him dearly.”

-Gene Simmons of Kiss tweeted about meeting the architect of Rock and Roll, saying he was in awe of his presence.
+Gene Simmons of Kiss tweeted about meeting the architect of Rock and Roll saying that he was in awe of his presence.

 “A founding father of Rock and Roll, his contributions simply can’t be overstated,” Simmons wrote.

-Jimmy Page of Led Zeppelin said his thoughts are with Richard's family and shared a memory of seeing him perform live.
-He tweeted it was Richard's songs that pioneered Rock and Roll music.
+Jimmy Page of Led Zeppelin said his thoughts are with Penniman’s family and shared a memory of seeing him preform live.
+He tweeted it was Penniman’s song that pioneered Rock and Roll music.

-Ringo Starr of the Beatles called Richard one of his "all-time musical heroes."
+Ringo Starr of the Beatles called Penniman one of his “all-time musical heroes.”

 Krist Novoselić of Nirvana also shared a memory of Little Richard from the 1980s on Twitter.
-He called Richard a "giant" in Rock and Roll music.
+He called him a “giant” in Rock and Roll music.

-Brian Wilson of the Beach Boys tweeted Richard will be missed and that his music will last forever.
+Brian Wilson of the Beach Boys tweeted Penniman will be missed and that his music will last forever.

 “He was there at the beginning and showed us all how to rock and roll,” Wilson said.

-Author Clint Smith reflected on the footprint Richard had in the music industry.
+Author Clint Smith reflected on the footprint Penniman had in the music industry.

 “So many artists, voices and sounds that wouldn’t have existed without him,” Smith tweeted.